 PantherFlow Examples: Threat Hunting Scenarios

-Let's say we've received a Wiz alert about an EC2 instance being potentially misconfigured.
+Let's say we've received a alert about an EC2 instance being potentially misconfigured.
 From the alert, we can pull the associated AWS instance IDs.
 Then, we can search across all of our AWS logs for activity on those instances.

 The statements above leverage: